pce-devel/mednafenPceDev/README_linux_compile.md

 Mednafen is built upon a number of external libraries which are required in order to compile.

-Assuming that you already have a working in stall of gcc/make and other basic devloepre tools, the following command(s) may still be needed:
+Assuming that you already have a working install of gcc/make and other basic developer tools, the following command(s) may still be needed:

 ```